How Art Led to the Creation of Yellowstone National Park

 An illustrator and painter, Moran’s first depictions of Yellowstone were second-hand.
 He improved upon rough sketches of geysers and hot springs created by explorers for publication in the June 1871 issue of Scribner’s Monthly.

 Photographer William Henry Jackson and Moran joined Ferdinand Hayden’s 1871 expedition to survey the Yellowstone region for the federal government.
+William H. Jackson accompanied the expedition to photograph Yellowstone and Thomas Moran came along to paint what he saw.
 Jackson and Moran documented more than 30 different sites, including Old Faithful and the tumbling Lower Falls of the Yellowstone River.

 To convince Congress to make Yellowstone the first national park, Hayden, then director of the U.S. Geological Survey, showed senators, representatives, and President Ulysses S. Grant the works of Moran and Jackson.
+The beauty they captured through photographs and paintings helped inspire members of Congress, who had never seen the area.
 The watercolors, illustrations, and photographs depicting Yellowstone’s scale and grandeur did more than written or oral descriptions to persuade Congress to preserve the area.
 On March 1, 1872, Grant signed the bill to make Yellowstone the first national park.

 While Moran’s impact on Yellowstone was significant, Yellowstone had a major influence on the artist, too.
 His national reputation as an artist became intricately tied to Yellowstone.
 He even adopted a new signature — T-Y-M, Thomas “Yellowstone” Moran — and the North Rim overlook from which he painted was named for him, Moran Point.